fathelbab/cal-testing/README.md

     { quantity: 1, required_netPrice: 40, required_totalPrice: 45.6 },
   ],
   offers: [],
-  promoCodeDiscount: 25, // applied first
+  coupon: { /* see below for coupon structure */ },
-  loyaltyDiscount: 25,   // applied to the remainder (only 15 will be used) };
+  loyaltyDiscount: 25,   // applied to the remainder (only if coupon allows)
+  deliveryType: 'DELIVERY',
+  appType: 1, // 1=mobile, 2=web, 3=kiosk, 10=all
+};
 const result = checkout(config);
 console.log(result);